quicwg/load-balancers/draft-duke-quic-load-balancers.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~

-Load balancers send the SERVER_ID message when all global values for Stream
+Load balancers send the SERVER_ID message when all global values for Stream or
-or Block CIDs are sent out-of-band, so that only the server-unique values
+Block CIDs are sent out-of-band, so that only the server-unique values must be
+sent in-band.
+It also provides all necessary paramters for Plaintext CIDs.
+The
-must be sent in-band.
-The fields are identical to their counterparts in the
+fields are identical to their counterparts in the {{message-stream-cid}}
-{{message-stream-cid}} payload.
+payload.

 ### MODULUS Message {#message-modulus}